Reactive Molecular Dynamics¶

 command is used

+and thus can be extracted from it.
 Run the simulation using LAMMPS.
-As the simulation progresses, polymer chains are
+As the

-observed forming.
-During this reaction process, the
+simulation progresses, polymer chains are observed forming.
+During this reaction

-temperature of the system remains well-controlled,
+process, the temperature of the system remains well-controlled, while the number

-while the number of reactions, \(N_r\), increases with time.
+of reactions, \(N_r\), increases with time.

 Figure: a) Evolution of the system temperature, \(T\), as a function of the time, \(t\), during the polymerization step. b) Evolution of the three reaction counts, corresponding respectively to the polymerization of two styrene monomers (Rxn 1), the addition of a styrene monomer to the end of a growing polymer chain (Rxn 2), and to the linking of two polymer chains (Rxn 3).